Atlanta Uber & Lyft Accident Lawyers

 Property-damage-only claims generally have a four-year deadline.
 Missing a deadline can bar recovery—another reason to contact counsel early.

-Georgia statute of limitations: 2 years for rideshare injuries, 4 years for property damage, special rules for government claims, wrongful death, and minors.
+Georgia statute of limitations for rideshare: 2 years for injury, 4 years for property damage, special rules for government claims, wrongful death, and minors.

 Important exceptions